Best 7 Days In Croatia – Top 7 day Itineraries

 Planning in advance will help ease any travel woes when on the ground.
 Here’s an overview of the transport situation to help you plan the best itinerary for Croatia.

-• Catch the bus: Croatia’s public buses mean that it’s reasonably straightforward to travel around the country without using your own vehicle to do so.
+Croatia’s public buses make it reasonably straightforward to travel around the country without using your own vehicle.
 Most bus stations in urban areas are centrally located or conveniently placed near ferry ports.
-There’s also healthy competition between bus companies that ply the same routes, resulting in affordable prices year-round
+There’s also healthy competition between bus companies that ply the same routes, resulting in affordable prices year-round.

 Yes and no. Depending on what you want to do, of course, 7 days in Croatia is generally enough to see the big-hitter sights of the Mediterranean nation.